 Unfortunately, most major listing platforms don’t allow you to automatically split deposits from guests’ bookings into multiple bank accounts.
-And as you can imagine, it would take a lot of bookkeeping on your part to make multiple transfers for each booking on your own.
+As you can imagine, it would take a lot of bookkeeping on your part to make multiple transfers for each booking on your own.
 Luckily, it’s possible to automate this process.

 You’ll need to have accounts with a bank that allows for user-friendly electronic banking.
 If they have a mobile app, that’s even better!
 Next, select an app that automatically pulls the deposit funds into other accounts according to your specifications.
 One option is Astra, which offers seamless, automated bank transfers.
 Another similar app is Flow.